rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.
+If the vendor is going to log then it has to be logged in `cellular_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

 Logging should be defined with log levels as per Linux standard logging.